fluescher/cascld-kubernetes/01-deployment/readme.md

 ## 4. Deploy our sampleapplication

 After we saw our deployment worked let's deploy our sample application using the image `fluescher/cascld:latest`.

-// Wie sollen sie dies deplyoen?
-`kubectl run cascld --image fluescher/cascld:latest`
+To do that, take the YAML file of your first deployment and change the image name.

 The application listens on port 80.
 Show the logs of the newly started pod using `kubectl logs <podname>`